 Being a lifelong supporter of a football club can often mean its becomes part of your family.
-Events are arranged, even rescheduled around the dates of matches.
+Events are arranged, even rescheduled to fit in with matches.

 For some fans certain games can be missed however others wouldn’t ever think of missing a game.

 How about not missing a single game your club has played for 32 years !.

 The first game of the 2019/20 season was the 1,753rd consecutive Spartans game he has watched since he last missed a game.